Latent Guided Sampling for Combinatorial Optimization: Related Work

-Among the latent space models designed to map discrete routing problems to continuous spaces, \cite{hottung2020learning} used a conditional variational autoencoder (CVAE) \citep{sohn2015learning} that maps solutions to a continuous latent space.
+Among the latent space models designed to map discrete routing problems to continuous spaces, \citet{hottung2020learning} used a conditional variational autoencoder (CVAE) \citep{sohn2015learning} that maps solutions to a continuous latent space.
 However, their approach relies on supervised training, which is hindered by the significant cost of acquiring high-quality labeled data.
-To overcome this limitation, \cite{chalumeau2023combinatorial} proposed COMPASS, an RL-based approach that adapts a pre-trained policy by learning the latent space.
-However, the latent space in COMPASS is independent of the problem instances, similar to a GAN \citep{goodfellow2014generative} without a discriminator.
-In contrast, we introduce a latent space model that conditions the latent space on problem instances and removes the need for a pre-trained policy.
-This approach can be interpreted as a VAE with a modified encoder that conditions only on problem instances, rather than on both problem instances and solutions.
+To overcome this limitation, \citet{chalumeau2023combinatorial} proposed COMPASS, an RL-based approach that learns a latent space on top of a policy.
+However, the latent distribution in COMPASS lacks instance-dependent structure: it is defined via a fixed prior in latent space and does not adapt to the specific problem instance, making it conceptually similar to a GAN \citep{goodfellow2014generative} without a discriminator.
+In contrast, we introduce a latent space model that conditions the latent representation on problem instances and is trained with RL from cost feedback, without requiring labeled data.
+Our approach can be interpreted as a VAE with a modified encoder that conditions only on problem instances, rather than on both problem instances and solutions.
 Furthermore, we propose an inference method based on MCMC and SA, rather than using Differential Evolution (DE) \citep{storn1997differential} or Covariance Matrix Adaptation (CMA) \citep{hansen2001completely}, which were used in previous works on latent space models.